How Often to Wash Bedding

 FAQ

-Can bedding be returned?
+Can bedding be returned if opened?

 Can bedding be washed with clothes?

-Should new sheets be washed separately from other clothes?
+Should new sheets be washed before use?

 Washing machine in bright laundry room with folded towels and plants, can bedding be washed at 30 or 60 degrees.